fenggen2016/prodata/README.md

 # prodata
 An R package for retrieving protien sequence, counting  PTMs, and calculating the molecular weight.
 This is currently focusing on mouse protiens but may be expanded later.
-The molecular weight is calculated use the effect of the experimentally verified PTMs.
+The molecular weight is calculated using the effect of the PTMs.

+This package was built to narrow the search space for the identification of proteins imaged in an IMS experiment.
+Data from Uniprot and NCBI are merged together to created final comprehensive dataset to help with identification new proteins or peptides.
+A full video tutorial can be found here https://www.youtube.com/watch?v=YKKxj1O1Dn0

 ## How to use